 ISP should address all data, programs, systems, facilities, other tech infrastructure, users of technology and third parties in a given organization, without exception.

 3. Information security objectives

-An organization that strives to compose a working ISP needs to have well-defined objectives concerning security and strategy on which management have reached an agreement.
+An organization that strives to compose a working ISP needs to have well-defined objectives concerning security and strategy on which management has reached an agreement.
 Any existing dissonances in this context may render the information security policy project dysfunctional.
 The most important thing that a security professional should remember is that his knowing the security management practices would allow him to incorporate them into the documents he is entrusted to draft, and that is a guarantee for completeness, quality, and workability.

 Simplification of policy language is one thing that may smooth away the differences and guarantee consensus among management staff.
 Consequently, ambiguous expressions are to be avoided.
 Beware also of the correct meaning of terms or common words.
 For instance, “musts” express negotiability, whereas “shoulds” denote a certain level of discretion.
 Ideally, the policy should be briefly formulated to the point.
 Redundancy of the policy’s wording (e.g., pointless repetition in writing) should be avoided as well as it would make documents long-winded and out of sync, with illegibility that encumbers evolution.
-In the end, tons of details may impede the complete compliance at the policy level.
+In the end, tons of details may impede complete compliance at the policy level.
 So how management views IT security seems to be one of the first steps when a person intends to enforce new rules in this department.
-Furthermore, a security professional should make sure that the ISP has an equal institutional gravity as other policies enacted within the corporation.
-In cases where an organization has sizeable structure, policies may differ and therefore be segregated in order to define the dealings in the intended subset of this organization.
+Furthermore, a security professional should make sure that the ISP has an equal organizational gravity as other policies enacted within the corporation.
+In cases where an organization has a sizeable structure, policies may differ and therefore be segregated in order to define the dealings in the intended subset of this organization.
 Information security is deemed to safeguard three main objectives: